 The 1870 US Census was the first which accounted for Black Americans by name in Buncombe County.
 Here we see Avery listed as 24 years old, single, and working as a “Laborer.”
-Though he can read, he cannot write.
+Here, the hash marks indicate that George Avery can read, but not write.

 [1870 US Census, Buncombe County, George Avery.
 Image cropped and spliced to better show column headings.]